What types of policies are available?

 As shown in Figure 2, the injury occurred during Policy Period 1.
 Because the doctor changed coverage and did not purchase tail coverage from Company A or prior acts coverage from Company B, he/she has a new retro date.

 Consequently, an injury that occurred 7/1/18 but was not submitted by the patient until 7/1/19 would not be covered by either Company A or Company B.

 This gap represents a significant risk to the doctor and his/her patients.
 To avoid a gap in coverage when canceling your policy or switching insurance companies, you need to purchase either tail coverage from your former insurer or prior acts coverage from your prospective insurer.
 Without this additional coverage, there is no coverage for the entire period of time the previous policy was in place.

-When purchasing tail coverage, you need to understand the terms of its coverage.
 Typically, tail coverage must be purchased within a certain period of time following cancellation.
 It is a one-time purchase, does not expire and cannot be canceled by you or the insurance company that issues it.
-Generally, tail coverage may not be purchased if the policy was canceled for non-payment of premium.
+Generally, tail coverage may not be purchased if the policy was canceled for nonpayment of premium.